FeatherLightApp/FeatherLight-API/README.md

 ### Features

 * Add, pay, and view lightning invoices ⚡️⚡
-* Websockets securely push invoice data to any device in realtime.
-Integrate with IoT!
 * Access accounts in a sleek and open source [Web App](https://featherlight.app)
 * Prepay wallet creation! 🎉 Start your friends off immediately with a pre-funded wallet.
-(Coming Soon)
+* Full transaction history.
+Query paginated feed of all past transactions, on or off-chain
 * Delegated account access with macaroons.
 Allow others to create invoices on your behalf!
 * Deposit funds on or off-chain
+* Websockets securely push invoice data to any device in realtime.
+Integrate with IoT!
-* Strongly typed GraphQL API ensures you always get exactly the data you want and only the data you want
+* Strongly typed GraphQL API ensures you only get what you ask for
-* Query paginated feed of all past transactions
 * Support for hold invoices (planned)
 * Seamlessly interact with lApps using WebLn (planned)